There is so much to see and do in Japan, I can understand it is difficult to know where to start planning your itinerary.

 Explore some more of the older parts of Tokyo today, taking in some of the sights and sounds of the older parts of the city like Shibuya.

 Even though it’s an older part of the city, it is actually really popular with the younger crowd.
 This is where you will find some amazing clothing stores, art stores, bars, restaurants and fast food joints.
+As well as some traditional Japanese culture.

 Start at the Hachiko Exit of Shibuya Station.
 Then, make your way to Shibuya Center Gai Street – the busiest street in the town.
 On your way there, you should pass by Hachikō Memorial Statue – a statue dedicated to the loyal akita dog that waited for his owner in the same spot for 9 years.
 You’re probably already familiar with this story, so expect to get a little bit emotional near the statue.